BLCM/cabinetsorter/static_pages/Contributing-to-ModCabinet.md

 Just check in your `cabinet.info` file the exact same way you'd check in a mod file, and it'll get picked up the next time it's run.
-If you have problems, feel free to stop by [Shadow's Evil Hideout](http://borderlandsmodding.com/community/) and ask for help.
+If you have problems, feel free to stop by [the community Discords](http://borderlandsmodding.com/community/) and ask for help.
 (Apocalyptech is the maintainer of this code at the moment, if you wanted to @ him specifically.)